 When the gauging pig returned showing a reduced minimum diameter a rapid response was required.
-This new diameter was below the qualified diameter of the intelligent ILI tool but the team needed to complete the planned inspection during the shutdown window.
+This new diameter was below the qualified diameter of the intelligent ILI robot but the team needed to complete the planned inspection during the shutdown window.
 Thanks to the NDT Global engineering team, and work by the Sunbury flow lines team, a plan was conceived to ‘put the pig on a diet’.
-NDT Global and the Sunbury engineering team worked together to identify and mitigate risks for design changes to the tool.
-Thankfully, there was a lot of experience with tool variations and the confidence level in the modifications was very high.
+NDT Global and the Sunbury engineering team worked together to identify and mitigate risks for design changes to the robot.
+Thankfully, there was a lot of experience with robot variations and the confidence level in the modifications was very high.
 After 96 hours of re-modeling, design assurance and risk assessments, the green light was given to launch the modified UMp tool.

 - Reduced operations downtime due to speed and reliability.
 Stopping production at such an important facility is hugely expensive (The operation has a production rate of 150,000 barrels per day).
 The project team successfully leveraged an unexpected shutdown to conduct the ILI with minimal disruption to flowlines.
-This was only possible due to the responsiveness of the team and reliability of the tool.
+This was only possible due to the responsiveness of the team and reliability of the robot.

 - A successful campaign 11 months of planning permitted 10 successful pig runs to be safely executed over 18 days, while overcoming a bore restriction that could easily have destroyed the campaign on the 5th run.
 NDT Global has a long track record of offshore projects and understands the key requirements for success.
 One of these is enabling excellent open communication when critical issues arise.

 - First run success.
 The new flexible tool achieved a first run success.
-The tool returned safely to the floating production, storage and offloading unit (FPSO) and first run was completed in the planned 16 hours.
+The robot returned safely to the floating production, storage and offloading unit (FPSO) and first run was completed in the planned 16 hours.
 The modifications that had been made did not adversely affect the inspection run which was essential for the overall project plan.